pinout-xyz/Pinout.xyz/src/de/translate/sixfab-gps-shield.md

 Some features include:

 * Location, Time, Speed all on the same NMEA Protocol
-* Built in 1-Wire support
+* Built-in antenna
-* Built in antenna
+* 1-Wire sensor breakout (bcm4)
-* Also programmable from Linux, MacOS, Windows, Android
+* Programmable from Linux, MacOS, Windows, Android